sreenathrajagopal/Biofilm_ODE/README.md

 	Argument 3 - The control run data(WILD TYPE) obtained as a csv from the earlier script is used to obtain the control condition Amount of the species perturbed.

+# Rawdata_studies
+	The folder contains the raw data for the studies presented in the manuscript.
+Each folder contains the model file pertaining to the perturbation and the corresponding result.